craigfurman/ansible-home/README.md

 # ansible-home

-Supports Arch Linux. macOS support in macos branch.
+Supports Arch Linux and macOS, although Linux has had more attention than macOS here.

 ## Usage